top of page

 OPO

-In the background I was still considering attempting the OPO based on the original design in [O12].
+Up until then I was still considering attempting the OPO based on the original design in [O12].
 As time had passed and I kept re-reading the paper, I began to slowly understand the principle, if not the full detail and I made a note of the separate components.
 But any idea of actually building it was dead in the water due to the exotic BBO SFM and OPO crystals that are very expensive to buy new (~$1k+ each).

 Then in February 2019 for the first time in a decade a BBO OPO appeared on eBay from Lithuania with minor pitting, described as 'Castech BBO 8x5.5x14mm Crystal for Optical Parametric Generation', and I was lucky enough to win it for around $200.
 At least I think I won it, because what arrived is not the same size: